Child slavery: Forced labor

 More girls under 16 work as domestic workers than any other category of child labor, often sent to cities by parents living in rural poverty such as in restaveks in Haiti.
+Globally, in 2016, 25 million were in forced labor, with16 million of them subjected to forced labor exploitation in sectors such as domestic work, construction, and agriculture, with children particularly vulnerable.
+When it comes to children, 152 million children are engaged in child labor, many of whom work in hazardous conditions.